San228155/Santiago-Ornelas-Ramirez/harris_county_housing_market_stability_pipeline/README.md

 2. Open Jobs → Create Job → Import → select jobs.json (found in jobs folder in this repo)
 3. The job will automatically reference the notebooks inside the repo

+This file uses a for_each_task for loop with parameters [2017,2018,...,2025].
+These parameters are already included inside the jobs.json file

 ### Output & Data Contracts

 Final, analytics-ready tables are published in the Gold layer